Bronze Birch Borer

 Yes

 The bronze birch borer is a wood boring beetle from North America.
+In its native range, outbreaks of the beetle can cause widespread mortality in birch forests and damage to ornamental and urban trees.

-As a wood boring pest, the bronze birch borer causes damage to host trees during its larval phase.
-The larvae feed and tunnel in the inner bark and cambium of the tree, this can prevent the tree moving and accessing water and essential nutrients.
+Bronze birch borer causes damage to host trees during its larval phase.
+The larvae feed and tunnel in the inner bark of the tree, damaging the tree’s ability to move and access water and essential nutrients.
 As a result, a heavy infestation can be fatal.
 This pest is difficult to detect as much of its life is spent inside the tree.
-Signs and symptoms include yellowing foliage, leaf loss, swellings or bumps on the branches or stems along with rust-coloured sap and D-shaped exit holes in the outer bark.
-For more information on bronze birch borer see the resources below.
+Signs and symptoms include yellowing foliage, leaf loss, and swellings or bumps on the branches or stems, along with the exudation of rust-coloured sap and D-shaped exit holes in the outer bark.